javalin/website/pages/docs/migration-guide-5-6.md

 Most end-users of Javalin should not need to access the private config, if you have a use-case that requires it, please reach out to us on [Discord](https://discord.com/invite/sgak4e5NKv) or [GitHub](https://github.com/javalin/javalin).

+## Changes to compression
+The `Context` interface now has a `minSizeForCompression()` function, which sets a minimum size for compression.
+If no value is set, this is populated from the  current `CompressionStrategy` (which is set on the `JavalinConfig`).
+This allows you to enable compression for responses of unknown size, by calling `minSizeForCompression(0)`.

+We also added a `compressionDecisionMade` flag to `CompressedOutputStream`, to avoid this decision being made multiple times for the same output stream.

 ## Additional changes
 It's hard to keep track of everything, but you can look at the